-19.1 Members need to consider the ethical, legal and insurance implications of providing psychotherapy services outside the country or state in which they are registered.
+- 19.1 Members need to consider the ethical, legal and insurance implications of providing psychotherapy services outside the country or state in which they are registered. - 19.2 Members providing psychotherapy services online (for example through Skype) should develop clear contact protocols for emergencies and alternative options for contact in the event of a break in the online contact (e.g. internet failure). - 19.2.1 Members should ensure that clients are aware of those protocols prior to commencement of the online treatment. - 19.3 Members providing psychotherapy services online need to pay special attention to management of risk including having regard to: - 19.3.1 Restrictions of information by virtue of the media (emotional cues, restricted visual cues, distortions of voice) and resultant risk of miscommunication or misunderstanding. - 19.3.2 Maintenance of the frame and therapeutic boundaries.

-- 19.2 Members providing psychotherapy services online (for example through Skype) should develop clear contact protocols for emergencies and alternative options for contact in the event of a break in the online contact (e.g. internet failure). - 19.2.1 Members should ensure that clients are aware of those protocols prior to commencement of the online treatment. - 19.3 Members providing psychotherapy services online need to pay special attention to management of risk including having regard to: - 19.3.1 Restrictions of information by virtue of the media (emotional cues, restricted visual cues, distortions of voice) and resultant risk of miscommunication or misunderstanding; - 19.3.2 Maintenance of the frame and therapeutic boundaries, including arranging equipment in one place; - 19.3.3 The impact of the contraction or distortion of interpersonal distance: face to face vs computer vs mobile phone (cellphone NZ) or tablet in video mode; - 19.3.4 The relational experience of the other when one person picks up a mobile device and walks around while using it; - 19.3.5 Time zone effects; - 19.3.6 Technological issues that impact on professional contact (equipment failure, risk of hackers, restricted access, issues related to poor video performance and potential video and/or voice delays in transmission; - 19.3.7 Management of client or therapist crises; and - 19.3.8 Legal issues.
+- 19.3.3 Technological issues that impact on professional contact (equipment failure, risk of hackers, restricted access, issues related to poor video performance and potential video and/or voice delays in transmission). - 19.3.4 Management of client or therapist crises. - 19.3.5 Legal issues.